Updated on May 5, 2022

 Option 2: Upload to your Feed with Instagram Video (formally known as IGTV)

 Which option should you choose, and what works best for Instagram?
 Let’s take a look.

 Option 1: Cut Your Video into Shorter Clips

-- If it’s for an IG story, cut the video into 15-second clips and post them one after another in the same post.
+- If it’s for an IG Story, cut the video into 15-second clips and post them one after another in the same post.

-Here, upload your video from your phone or any online location, select the Trim tool, and cutting your video down to a section under 60 seconds long.
-Tap the Export button, then the Download button, and repeat the process for each 60 second segment you want to post!
+Using the Timeline, Trim, Split, and Rearrange your video until you have the perfect clip of 60 seconds or less.
+Tap the Export button, then the Download button, and repeat the process for each video clip you want to post!

 In 2018, Instagram launched a solution for longer videos: Instagram TV, or IGTV for short.
 They've since retired IGTV, combining existing IGTV videos with Instagram Feed videos to create Instagram Video.
 You can now post longer videos, up to 10 minutes, directly to your Feed.

 The trick with Instagram Video, however, is to pick the right thumbnail for your video to show up in your feed.
 Instagram allows you to do this when posting, so just make sure you know exactly which shot from the video you want your followers to see in your feed.
 You can also create and upload a custom thumbnail to use.

 We hope this article helps you share all of your best videos on Instagram, no matter how long they are!
 If you're interested in more tips and tutorials on creating great digital content, check out the Kapwing YouTube channel.
 And while you're here, take a look at some related articles on editing content for Instagram: